 Combined Effects of Adderall and Alcohol Abuse

-Concurrent alcohol and Adderall problems can be severe, and in some cases they can be fatal.
+Concurrent alcohol- and Adderall-induced health problems can be severe and, in some cases, fatal.
 Because Adderall stimulates the central nervous system, it provides a feeling of energy to the user.
-The drug also stimulates the heart, prompting the organ to beat harder and faster for the duration of the drug's time in the body, that may result in heart failure or seizures.
+The drug also stimulates the heart, prompting the organ to beat harder and faster for the duration of the drug’s time in the body, which may result in heart failure or seizures.

 Alcohol acts as a central nervous system depressant, meaning that the drug is slowing down the heartbeat.
 When the drugs are used in conjunction, the signals going to the heart can get mixed, causing the organ to start beating out of rhythm.
 When the heart beats out of rhythm, an arrhythmia can occur, which can be extremely dangerous.

 If the heart can’t get back into rhythm, an arrhythmia can cause death .
 Other serious side effects of using both drugs in conjunction include:

 Find out about how to help an Adderall addict when you call our helpline free at .

 There are several rehab programs available locally to anyone interested in fighting an alcohol or an Adderall addiction.
 There are also many rehab centers that treat both addictions concurrently.
 There are usually two rehab options for patients seeking to get sober—inpatient rehab programs and outpatient rehab programs.

 Outpatient rehab programs do not require patients to stay overnight, though patients must check in with a medical professional at least once per day.
 Both program types offer many of the same services and support systems.